behnaaz/constreofy/README.md

 # Constreofy tool

 Constreofy is a tool-set that obtains the formal semantics of a Reo network by utilizing constraint satisfaction techniques.
-It works by constructing a constraint satisfaction problem from conjunction of the constraints, which describe the behavior of a Reo element and by using [REDUCE Algebra system](https://reduce-algebra.sourceforge.io/) to solve the constraints.
+It works by constructing a constraint satisfaction problem from the conjunction of the constraints, which describe the behavior of a Reo element and by using [REDUCE Algebra system](https://reduce-algebra.sourceforge.io/) to solve the constraints.
 Then, it builds an automaton, which visualizes the solutions to the constraint.
 It uses [GraphViz](https://www.graphviz.org/) to represent the automaton.

 ### Define a Reo network
-The tool provides API to define a Reo nework programmatically.
+The tool provides API to define a Reo network programmatically.

 ```java
 public ConstraintConnector example() {